afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/AnalogClutchPaddles/AnalogClutchPaddles_en.md

 - `3V3` and `GND` are interchangeable.
 If the clutch (or axis) goes to 100% when idle, swap those terminals.
 - An high impedance potentiometer is advisable (10 K-ohms or more).
 Potentiometers will drain current at all times, which is bad for batteries.

+## Autocalibration

+By default, both potentiometers are expected to work in the full range of voltage.
+Many times, this is not the case due to a physical limit on the rotation of a potentiometer.
+In such a case, the user should ask for "recalibration".
+Once both potentiometers are moved from end to end, the actual ranges of voltage will be noted and saved to flash memory after a short delay.

 ## Firmware customization

 Customization takes place at file [CustomSetup.ino](../../../../src/Firmware/CustomSetup/CustomSetup.ino).